EzraH442/cs-club-website/README.md

 Welcome to the WCHS CS Club's website's GitHub repo!

-## Setting up a dev environment

-If you already have a dev environment for Node.js and have Git installed and setup, you can skip to [Getting Started](##Getting-Started)
+Inportant information regarding how to set up a development environment and how to contribute to the website is outlined below.

 It is recommended that you set up a local development environment on your own computer so that you can work on your own projects. **To do so, you will need administrative permissions on your computer. **

-While this guide is intended to make the process as smooth as possible, this process may require a large amount of troubleshooting.
+While this guide is intended to make the process of setting up a development environment as smooth as possible, this process may require a large amount of troubleshooting.
 If you run into issues or are confused by anything, feel free to contact any of the execs for help!

 If you do not have your own computer or unable to set up development environment, there are a number of online code editors that you can use.
 Some commonly used ones are [Code Sandbox](https://codesandbox.io/) and [Replit](https://replit.com/).

+## Installing Node.js, Git, and VSCode

+If you already have Node.js, Git, and VSCode installed on your machine, you can skip to [Getting Started](#Getting-Started).

 ### Instructions for Windows